-- A. A foal shall be considered eligible for registration which is conceived by artificial insemination (semen that is used immediately following collection, time lapse not to exceed 24 hours), and at the place or premises of collection, transported/cooled semen (semen that is transported from the location of collection and used within 72 hours of collection) or frozen semen (semen which has been collected and stored in a frozen state for future use). - B. A foal shall be considered eligible for registration which is conceived using cooled semen or frozen semen, if in addition to other association rules, the following conditions are met: - Prior to the completion of the registration application for a foal conceived through the use of transported cooled or frozen semen, the applicant shall have the DNA genetic testing of the dam and the foal on record, and the foal's parentage must be verified. - C. The stallion service report shall include all mares exposed with transported cooled or frozen semen whether or not a mare conceives.
-Said service report will distinguish between artificial and natural (hand or pasture breeding) services, transported cooled, frozen semen, embryo transfer, oocyte transfer and vitrified embryo. - D. In the event a stallion changes ownership, use of the frozen semen is limited to the current, recorded owner. - Sale of the stallion will limit the use of the frozen semen to the current, recorded owner. - Ownership of any semen already frozen by the previous owner/lessee must be resolved between the seller and buyer. - E. If a stallion is leased, the use of the frozen semen by the lessee is restricted to the time period (beginning to ending date) of the lease only. - F. APHA will not become involved in disputes arising between current or previous owners of stallions and/or mare and stallion owners.
+- A. A foal shall be considered eligible for registration which is conceived by artificial insemination (semen that is used immediately following collection, time lapse not to exceed 24 hours), and at the place or premises of collection, transported/cooled semen (semen that is transported from the location of collection and used within 72 hours of collection) or frozen semen (semen which has been collected and stored in a frozen state for future use). - B. A foal shall be considered eligible for registration which is conceived using cooled semen or frozen semen, if in addition to other association rules, the following conditions are met: - C. The stallion service report shall include all mares exposed with transported cooled or frozen semen whether or not a mare conceives.
+Said service report will distinguish between artificial and natural (hand or pasture breeding) services, transported cooled, frozen semen, embryo transfer, oocyte transfer and vitrified embryo.

+- D. In the event a stallion changes ownership, use of the frozen semen is limited to the current, recorded owner. - 1.
+Sale of the stallion will limit the use of the frozen semen to the current, recorded owner. - 2.
+Ownership of any semen already frozen by the previous owner/lessee must be resolved between the seller and buyer. - E. If a stallion is leased, the use of the frozen semen by the lessee is restricted to the time period (beginning to ending date) of the lease only. - E APHA will not become involved in disputes arising between current or previous owners of stallions and/or mare and stallion owners.
 Stallion owners (lessees or authorized agents) must take all necessary steps to protect their right to the use of their stallion's frozen semen.
 They cannot use the Association to protect, defend, or enforce the use of the semen.
 Any such disputes are contractual in nature and must be resolved by the individuals through whatever means at their disposal.
 Mare owners must take all necessary steps to protect purchase of the semen and issuance of a valid Breeder's Certificate.